I’ve been an insider in understanding how to manage and account for the notion of “identity” on the internet for more than 5 years.

 I like to think of an Identity graph a bit like an org chart for a company.
-There are 2 Major Identifiers, the Household ID (HHID) and the Person ID (PID) and many other minor IDs. (cookie/mobile device id/CTV ID/email address/address/phone number/etc.).
+There are 2 Major Identifiers, the Household ID (HHID) and the Person ID (PID), and many other minor IDs. (cookie/mobile device id/CTV ID/email address/address/phone number/etc.).

-The PIDs are the “direct reports” of the HHID, as are characteristics that are better served to mapping a household (like Address or CTV ID).
+The PIDs are the “direct reports” of the HHID, as are characteristics that are better served to map a household (like Address or CTV ID).
 So a HHID has 2 or 3 or more PIDs and each PID has several ways IDs are tied to it.

 Each of those ways to map creates a list of IDs that are connected to the PID and HHID

 After you outline the general org chart structure there is a decision to make: Either you must keep track of the sources that indicate that a specific Identifier maps to a PID or HHID based on multiple data sets and place it only in the highest confidence data set, or you must add that ID in multiple places.

 I recommend the latter for ease of use in querying the graph later, but it’s a subject on which reasonable minds disagree.